-Connecting Instruments to the RTM3205
+Connecting Instruments to the Tycho II

-SMA jacks provide the means of connecting your equipment to the RTM3205.
-The RTM3205 can provide up to four optional outputs.
-Options are:

-Digital outputs (PPO, 1PPS, 10MPPS, DC time code, DDS) Amplitude-modulated (AM) time code Open-collector alarm 10 MHz low-phase-noise

-The AM time code and the digital outputs are capable of driving properly terminated coaxial cables.
-These signals are DC-coupled and sourced from Advanced CMOS (ACMOS) drivers which are able to maintain output TTL levels into a 50-ohm load.

-The low-phase noise, spectrally pure sine wave outputs are capable of driving 1 Vrms into a 50-ohm load.
+Rear-panel mounted BNC ports provide the means of connecting your equipment to the Tycho II.
+The standard Tycho II provides two precision output signals capable of driving properly terminated coaxial cables: 1 PPS and AM Code.
+These two signals are DC-coupled and sourced from Advanced CMOS (ACMOS) drivers which are able to maintain output TTL levels into a 50-ohm load.
+The optional low-phase noise, spectrally pure sine wave outputs are capable of driving 1 Vrms into a 50-ohm load.
+If your unit is equipped with other optional timing or frequency outputs, these will also be designed to drive a 50-ohm load.
 Care should be taken not to short circuit these outputs or to connect them to other voltage sources.

-If your unit is equipped with the optional Alarm Output, it will be available on an SMA jack labeled "ALARM".
+If your unit is equipped with the optional Alarm Output, it will be available on a rear-panel BNC jack labeled "ALARM".
 Care should be taken not to directly connect this open-collector output to a voltage source.
 A series current-limiting resistor of at least 1k ohms in value should be used.
 The pull-up voltage must not exceed 40V.